citrix/workspace-linux-oem-guide/docs/customize.md

 #### Configure Speex or Vorbis

-If you are using standard audio (not HDX MediaStream Windows Media or HDX MediaStream for Flash), you can configure Citrix Receiver to process audio data using either the Speex or Vorbis codec.
+If you are using standard audio (not HDX MediaStream Windows Media or HDX MediaStream for Flash), you can configure Citrix Workspace app to process audio data using either the Speex or Vorbis codec.
 Speex is designed for speech audio data.
 Vorbis is designed for other types of audio data.
-Citrix Receiver uses the SPEEX.DLL library file to process Speex data and VORBIS.DLL to process Vorbis data.
+Citrix Workspace app uses the SPEEX.DLL library file to process Speex data and VORBIS.DLL to process Vorbis data.

-When connections to virtual resources are negotiated (after installation during session start up), the server negotiates the codec to use with Citrix Receiver.
+When connections to virtual resources are negotiated (after installation during session start up), the server negotiates the codec to use with Citrix Workspace app.
 The codec that is chosen depends on your configuration of the AudioBandwidthLimit setting.
 This specifies the audio bandwidth limit and, by extension, the audio quality for the connection.

-#### To configure Receiver to use Speex or Vorbis
+#### To configure Workspace app to use Speex or Vorbis
 Set AudioBandwidthLimit in the [WFClient] section of the appropriate.ini file or in the ICA file as follows:

 * 0 specifies the bandwidth as high and means the Vorbis codec is used